Classroom of the Heart, Part 3: A Mystery Extracurricular Activity at Age 8

 The adults had various things they didn't like about themselves, but being too young, I couldn't think of anything, so I picked "callus on my finger."

-"Walk up to the doors of the elevator."
+"Walk up to the elevator door."

-I don't remember at all what floor we pretended we were on!
+I don't remember at all what floor we pretended we were on.
 I think it was the 10th floor?
 Then slowly, 9, 8, 7... descending.
 My memories of that part are quite vague.
 But I do remember the teacher saying things like, "We're going down deeper and deeper."

 On the right, there was a drawing of our disliked aspect.
 On the left, a drawing of ourselves after that disliked aspect was gone.